 We are proud of the participants who have completed our program and remain in contact with many of our I-Corps™ Alumni.
-The previous I-Corps™ Cohorts and teams are listed beginning with our most recent Cohort and ending with our first Cohort which was held in the spring of 2018.
+The previous I-Corps™ Cohorts and teams are listed beginning with our most recent Cohort and ending with our first Cohort (held in the spring of 2018.)

 Spring 2020 – Cohort 7 held it first two sessions on Cook Campus at the Institute for Food, Nutrition and Health.
 In true I-Corps fashion, the Cohort pivoted midway and finished up its last three sessions virtually due to Covid-19 restrictions on in-person meetings.